calband/calchart/README.txt

 Helping Develop CalChart:
 ---

-Visit the CalChart github page:
+Visit the CalChart GitHub page:

 CalChart is hosted on github.com in the Calband/CalChart section.
 You can think of this as the "developer" site of CalChart.

 https://github.com/calband/calchart

-Visit the CalChart sourceforge.net page.

-SourceForge.net is the site that we host the resulting projects for CalChart.
-SourceForge.net is a server that host many open source projects, allowing people from all over the world to work on them.
-You can think of this as the "user" site for CalChart.

-http://sourceforge.net/projects/calchart/
+note:
+The CalChart sourceforge.net will be used for hosting CalChart files, but principle development will be on GitHub. http://sourceforge.net/projects/calchart/

 ----
-Reporting a bug.
+Reporting a bug or requesting a new feature.
 ----

-I recommend signing up for a SourceForge account.
-When you log bugs or feature request to CalChart, it always helps to be logged in.
-You *can* log your issues as a guest, but it makes it very hard for the person fixing the bug to communicate with you.
+CalChart uses an issues page on the github site for tracking bugs and features.
+To post issues, you will need to create a GitHub account at https://github.com.

-From the CalChart project page (http://sourceforge.net/projects/calchart/), click on Develop, then Tracker, then Bugs.
-This should list all of the bugs currently logged against CalChart.
+From the CalChart project page (https://github.net/calband/calchart/), click on Issues.
+This should list all of the issues logged against CalChart.
 Your bug may already be here.
 If it is, then add any information to the bug.
-If it is there, and it has been fixed, please reopen the bug and put more information on it.
-Or click on "Add new" to add a new bug.
+If not, click on "New Issue" to add a new bug.

-This will bring up the new Bug page.
-Please enter a summary and a description of the bug.
-If you have any reproduction steps that will cause this bug to happen, please enter them.
+This will bring up the new Issue page.
+Please enter a summary and a description of the issue.
+If you have any reproduction steps that will cause a bug to happen, please enter them.
 The more details, the more likely it is to fix.
 If you have a file that causes this to happen, or if you have any screen shots of the problem, attach them to the bug.

----
-Requesting new features.
----

-Sometimes what's wrong isn't a bug, but that there is a lack of a feature.
-If there is something that you wanted or something that you think will make CalChart better, please create a Feature Request.

-I recommend signing up for a SourceForge account.
-When you log bugs or feature request to CalChart, it always helps to be logged in.
-You *can* log your issues as a guest, but it makes it very hard for the person fixing the bug to communicate with you.

-From the CalChart project page (http://sourceforge.net/projects/calchart/), click on Develop, then Tracker, then Feature Request.
-This brings up all the feature requests logged against CalChart.
-You may see that somebody has already entered the feature.
-If so, please add your opinions to it.
-If not, click on "Add new" to add a new Feature Request.

-This will bring up the new Feature Request page.
-Please enter a summary and a description of the Feature.
-The more details, the more likely it is to be implemented.
+If you are requesting a feature, add anything that you think will help create the feature, such as describing the desired behavior.

 ---
 Build CalChart